milestone-hafnia/trainer-classification/README.md

     hafnia experiment create classifier . train mnist "Free Tier" hafnia experiment create classifier . train mnist "Professional"

-*IMPORTANT NOTE: We have found that above command is currently not working.
-We have identified the issue and are working on a fix.
-For now, you will need to use the web-based user interface to upload recipes, but try again next week.*

 This command will create a recipe called `classifier` using the current working directory `.`.
 The `train` command points to the `scripts/train.py` script.
 The model is then trained on the `mnist` dataset using either a "Free Tier" or "Professional" instance.